genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_data-pipeline.md

 The goal of this section is to:
 - define and configure a data pipeline process
 - create a data pipeline script
-- add a csv of trades for the data pipeline to read
+- ingest a csv of trades data

 ## Configure data pipeline